JaHerbas/flatiron-project-resoures/readme.md

 2. Add your teammates as collaborators
-  - Settings > Manage Access
+  - Settings > Manage Access > Invite a Collaborator
   - Each other teammate accepts invitation sent to email